Authoring Conference Papers

 - Novel/Additive Information

-Once you have written an abstract, you can submit it to any of our conferences with an open call for papers.
+Once you have written a proposal, you can submit it to any of our conferences with an open call for papers.
+An author is limited to a maximum of three (3) proposal submissions to any one event

 - Secure company clearance and approvals from the appropriate department(s).

-- Ensure the company understands that if the abstract is accepted, you will be required to write a manuscript, sign a transfer of copyright, and present at the conference.
+- Ensure the company understands that if the proposal is accepted, you will be required to write a manuscript, sign a transfer of copyright, and present at the conference.

 - Find your login information, and make sure your SPE Profile is up to date.